Parallel Compatibility of Various Firmware Versions

 - 71.XX: This comes with the higher voltage (400/450/500 V) MPPT models.
 NOTE: some 145 V MPPT models also run version 71.20, and it seems very likely that these are not the same firmware.
 PIP-5048MKs / Axpert Kings seem to run 71.XX with XX ≥ 50.

-For what can parallel with what, the firmware uses a constant that it expects the other machines to send in a special CAN packet.
+For what can parallel with what, resulting in fault code 71 (error 71) if they can't, the firmware uses a constant that it expects the other machines to send in a special CAN packet.
 These are the constants for the firmwares I have examined, which therefore separate the firmware versions into "parallel compatibility groups".
 There are additional factors related to our patches that further subdivide the groups.
 Only firmwares on the same line are "parallel compatible".

 f = the LF